denten-books/plain-text/proposal.md

 contemporary computing devices: laptops, servers, and mobile phones.
-It is one thing, for example, to maintain that "the media is the message," and quite another to ask how different modalities like sound, image, and video are encoded on the operating system level (Chapter 4).
+It is one thing, for example, to maintain that "the media is the message," and quite another to ask how different modalities like sound, image, and video are encoded on level of the operating system (Chapter 4).
 Similarly, the difference between binary and plain-text formats can be best explored by peeking "under the hood" of an Adobe Acrobat file (as I do in Chapter 3).